e05bf027/md-work-on-ml-for-proning/README.md

 ## Folder structure in this repo

-This repo documents several areas and avenues in which analysis and machine learning is brought to bear on the data captured from the Intensive Care Unit (ICU) of University Hospital Galway (UHG).
+This repo documents several areas and avenues in which statistical analysis and machine learning is brought to bear on the data captured from the Intensive Care Unit (ICU) of University Hospital Galway (UHG).
 The folders, and general contents are as follows:

 1. data - an analysis of the data itself, including demographics, and the wrangling process
 2. logistic regression - initial attempts to use the patient's response to the initial prone positioning session in order to quantify the patient's subsequent risk of death using a logistic regression approach